AI in Marketing Automation

 Manual segmentation depends on fixed rules.
 It often relies on demographic, location or surface-level customer behaviour.

 As your customer base expands, it becomes difficult to function with such a manual approach.
-AI forms required dynamic segments based on shared behavior patterns.
+AI forms dynamic segments based on shared behaviour patterns.

 It groups users with similar intent, even if they come through different sources.
-Such segments automatically as customer behavior changes and customers move freely between those segments.
-This improves message relevance and better targeting.
+These segments update automatically as customer behaviour changes, and customers move freely between them.
+This improves message relevance and targeting.

 Reduced Operational Load